ALee1303/Sphere-Raycasting/README.md

 *If the object is interactable, the following process occurs:*

 **Case 2(Terminating Case):**
-First, it wil calculate the angle offset of that object from the center of the screen.
+First, it will calculate the angle offset of that object from the center of the screen.
 ```C#
 Vector3 dir = allHits[index].transform.position - this.transform.position; //directional vector towards object to compare
 int angle = (int)Vector3.Angle(this.transform.forward, dir); // angle to be compared